Contact improvisation

+Contact Improvisation (CI) is a postmodern dance practice that explores movement through shared weight, touch, and physical awareness.
+Originating in the United States in 1972, contact improvisation was developed by dancer and choreographer Steve Paxton, drawing on influences from modern dance, aikido, and somatic practices.
+Contact Improvisation emphasizes the interplay of gravity, momentum, and improvisation, fostering an experimental approach to movement that invites both professional dancers and newcomers into its global community.

+The practice involves continuous physical touch between dancers, where gravity, momentum, inertia, and friction shape their interactions.

+The dance is further described by Paxton:

+"The exigencies of the form dictate a mode of movement which is relaxed, constantly aware and prepared, and onflowing".

+Known for its open "jams," contact improvisation is both a social dance and a tool for movement research, offering a unique blend of physicality and mindfulness.
 Formally, contact improvisation is a movement improvisation that is explored with another being.
 According to one of its first practitioners, Nancy Stark Smith, it "resembles other familiar duet forms, such as the embrace, wrestling, surfing, martial arts, and the Jitterbug, encompassing a wide range of movement from stillness to highly athletic."

-Various definitions establish in their own ways what was at stake in a contact improvisation duo.
-Steve Paxton proposed the following in 1979: The exigencies of the form dictate a mode of movement which is relaxed, constantly aware and prepared, and onflowing.
-As a basic focus, the dancers remain in physical touch, mutually supportive and innovative, meditating upon the physical laws relating to their masses: gravity, momentum, inertia, and friction.
-They do not strive to achieve results, but rather, to meet the constantly changing physical reality with appropriate placement and energy.
+Contact improvisation has evolved into various formats, including performance art, experimental dance, and education.
+Figures like Nancy Stark Smith, Lisa Nelson, and Nita Little played significant roles in broadening its influence, integrating the practice into postmodern dance traditions and contemporary performance studies.

 History of contact improvisation

 From Magnesium to Contact Improvisations

-Contact improvisation was developed in the United States in the 1970s by a group of dancers and athletes gathered for the first time under the impetus of choreographer and dancer Steve Paxton.
+Contact improvisation was developed in the United States in the 1970s by a group of dancers and athletes gathered under the guidance of choreographer and dancer Steve Paxton.

-In January 1972, Steve Paxton was in residence at Oberlin College on a tour with Grand Union, a collective where he collaborated among others with Yvonne Rainer and Trisha Brown.
+In January 1972, Steve Paxton was in residence at Oberlin College during a tour with Grand Union, a collective where he collaborated with other prominent figures in postmodern dance, including Yvonne Rainer and Trisha Brown.
 For several weeks, he offered Oberlin students two sets of practices: